avani-malaviya/Class-Based-AdaIN/README.md

 4. Run the [script](./utils/segmap_to_cityscapes_labelIds.py) as `python /utils/segmap_to_cityscapes_labelIds.py`.
 The grayscale images with Cityscapes label Ids will be saved under `input/content/GTA/labels/` and `input/style/Cityscapes/labels/` respectively.

 ### Download models
+The trained decoder can be found [here](https://drive.google.com/file/d/1xoYKg3IggCzxvewTTGBfIsEOombVHlHp/view?usp=sharing).

+The trained encoder can be downloaded from the [Unofficial Pytorch Implementation of AdaIN](https://github.com/naoto0804/pytorch-AdaIN.git)

 ### Test
 - To provide the content, either `--content` or `--content_dir` options can be used to provide the path to a single content image or a directory.